Do you experience headaches and jaw pain? Do you have damaged teeth from unknown causes?

 Why is my baby grinding their teeth?

 Babies grind their teeth for various reasons.
 It could be their response to the sensation of new teeth coming in.
 Many babies experience teething between six months and two years old.
 It can also be a way for them to relieve pain or discomfort from earaches or teething.
-Your baby could also be grinding their teeth because the top and bottom teeth aren’t in alignment yet.
-Lastly, babies grinding their teeth may simply be a habit.
-If you’re concerned, consulting a pediatric dentist is always a good idea.

-Schedule a Dental Exam & Consultation
+Schedule a Dental Exam and Consultation